emmanuel982/vm2026-kalender/README.md

 ## What's included

 - All 104 matches including group stage, knockout rounds and final
-- Local times per country
+- Local times per country (UTC for English version)
-- Correct TV channel per match and country
+- Correct TV channel per match and country (Sweden and Norway only)
 - Venue and city per match
-- Each country's own matches highlighted
+- Each country's own matches highlighted (Sweden and Norway)

 ---